Numbers Gang

-The Numbers Gang is a crime organization that started as a prison gang with one of the most fearsome reputations in South Africa.
-Although they were founded in KwaZulu-Natal, it is believed that they are present in most South African prisons.
-The gang is divided into groups or camps named the 26s, 27s and 28s or the other non gang members called 'Frans' partially meaning no number..
+The Numbers Gang is a South African criminal organization believed to be present in most South African prisons.
+The gang was founded in KwaZulu-Natal.
+The gang is divided into groups — the 26s, 27s and 28s.

-Origin and history
+It is one of the oldest crime organizations in the world.
+It also has complex rules and a defined internal hierarchy, as well as expansive folklore.
+The gang is largely secretive about such topics as well as its history, leading to a shortage of verifiable information.
+The Numbers Gang traditionally does not operate outside of prisons.

+History

-The Numbers Gang was started in the late 1800s, supposedly to protect black mineworkers.
+The Numbers Gang was started in the late 1800s, possibly for the protection of black mineworkers.
 The origins of the gang remain uncertain at best.

+In the early 20th century Mzuzephi Mathebula made headlines in the city of Durban by recruiting men to join the 28s whom by that time were also Amalayitha.

+Tale of creation

-Amongst gang members, the likely apocryphal story of Nongoloza and Ngeleketshane is claimed as the gang's origin.
+The likely apocryphal story of Nongoloza and Ngeleketyane is seen as the gang's origin by members.

-The Numbers Gang story holds that a man named Paul Mambazo became alarmed by the exploitation of miners in late 1800 South Africa.
-Paul allegedly befriended a young zulu boy, a member of the Zulu called Nongoloza who said he was on his way to the mines to look for work, and Ngeleketshane, a member of the Pondo tribe.
+The story says that a man named Paul Mambazo became alarmed by the exploitation of miners in late 1800 South Africa.
+He then befriended a young Zulu boy called Nongoloza who said he was on his way to the mines to look for work, and Ngeleketyane who was a Pondo.
 Paul eventually recruited 15 young men.
 He taught them a secret language and highway robbery.
-The men robbed travellers and colonial outposts of their goods.
-The gang chose to change their habits to avoid being caught.
-They moved from cave to cave and split themselves into two groups: Ngeleketshane with his seven men who robbed by day, and Nongoloza and his six men who robbed by night.
+The men robbed travelers and colonial outposts.
+They moved from cave to cave and split themselves into two groups.
+Ngeleketyane with seven men who robbed by day, and Nongoloza with six men who robbed by night.
 Paul ordered the two men to carve their daily outlaw activities on a nearby rock which would serve as a diary.

 Paul then ordered the two men to visit a farm, owned by a Mr. Rabie, and to buy one of his bulls called Rooiland (Red Earth).
 Mr. Rabie was suspicious, and refused to sell the two men the bull.
 The two youths refused to leave without carrying out their order, and proceeded to stab the farmer with bayonets and then steal the bull, and slaughter it for a feast.

 Paul ordered the men to take the hide of the bull and press it onto the diary rock until the words from the rock were imprinted on the hide.
 There were now two copies of the gang's ways, and Paul explained that the bandits must follow the rules as they had been set out from the beginning.
-The two items were divided between the two men: Nongoloza received the hide and Ngeleketshane received the rock.
+The two items were divided between the two men: Nongoloza received the hide and Ngeleketyani received the rock.
 The two were instructed to carry them wherever they went.
 The rock, however, proved too awkward to carry and one day it was accidentally dropped down a hill.
 It split into two pieces, one of which fell into a river.
-This left Ngeleketshane's gang with only half of the gang's laws.
+This left Ngeleketyane's gang with only half of the gang's laws.